iwdgo/testingfiles/README.md

 Testing usage is demonstrated in modules of [largeoutput](https://github.com/iwdgo/largeoutput) repository.

-Benchmarking is fairly inconclusive and is more of a _TODO_.
+Benchmarking between string and bytes.Buffer is inconclusive.
+This is inline with documented behavior.

 ```
 go version go1.13beta1 windows/amd64